By Doug Gritzmacher

 I prefer doing this with paper and pen because I find it more liberating and more conducive to creativity than using the computer.
 I can also move closer to the speed of my brain using a pen than I can using a computer.
 This stage is the most crucial and so I don’t want anything to get in the way of a great idea.

 Once you have the soundbites scratched down in the order you like, write a number next to each section.
 Transfer that number back to the soundbite on the theme pages you printed out.

 Open back up the master transcript on your computer.
 Take your printed-out pages of themes and search through the master transcript to find each soundbite.
 The master will have the timecode included with it.
 In your video production editing software, create a timeline called “script.”
 Create black video clips and label each one through however many numbers you ended up with after step 6.
 Using the timecode from the master transcript, locate the soundbite in the footage, then drop it in on the timeline under its corresponding number from step 6.

 Once you’ve got all your soundbites laid out on your “script” timeline in the order you want them in from step 6, place this timeline above your master timeline for the video.
 This will allow you to pull down the soundbites you’ve chosen into your video as you construct it.

 Congrats!
 Now you are ready to dig into the actual edit.
 I have a method for how I organize my visuals, too, which I will save for another post.
 But remember that the words you’ve collected here are just the spine of your video.
 The visuals are the meat you put on the bones and what will ultimately move your audience most.

-Are you a nonprofit director looking for a fundraising video?
+Are you a nonprofit director looking for a video production company to create a fundraising video?
 See more examples about how our scriptwriting process leads to great Denver nonprofit videos.